calvinhoang203/EpiAccess/README.md

 # EpiAccess: Epidemic Forecasting & Healthcare Analysis Dashboard

 A comprehensive web application for analyzing infectious disease trends, generating forecasts, and visualizing epidemic patterns across countries and regions.
-Now includes advanced healthcare access clustering to understand global health infrastructure patterns.
+Features advanced healthcare access clustering to understand global health infrastructure patterns.

 ## 🎯 What This Project Does